 Certainly, it’s no easy feat when you’re staring at a blank screen, feeling the RFP deadline approaching minute by minute.
 So, to avoid facing that pressure, I always recommend exploring executive summary samples for proposals to give yourself a head start.

-In this post, we’ll explore the definition and purpose of an executive summary as well as how it differs from a cover letter.
-Then we’ll cover best practices to keep in mind when composing your document.
-Finally, I’ll offer an RFP executive summary example and template for inspiration to help you get started.
+In this post, we’ll explore the definition and purpose of an executive summary for a proposal as well as how it differs from a cover letter.
+Then we’ll cover best practices to keep in mind when composing your RFP executive summary as well as how to leverage RFP software to make the process faster.
+Finally, I’ll offer an RFP executive summary sample, example and templates for inspiration to help you get started.

-A request for proposal executive summary is a short document provided in addition to a proposal.
+A request for proposal executive summary is a high-level overview of your RFP response.
+It captures the most important elements of your proposal in a single page.
+Furthermore, this short but powerful document provides additional context for the buyer to consider.
 Bid Perfect, a proposal consultancy, offers this definition:

 “The people who will read your executive summary will be expecting it to summarise the main, compelling elements of your bid, how it meets with their specific objectives and why they should select you as their supplier of choice above all others.”

 Why create an executive summary for a proposal?

 There’s no way around it, reading an RFP response isn’t everyone’s idea of a good time.
 Indeed, due to the in-depth nature of RFP questions and responses, it is unrealistic to expect that an executive will have time to read each 50-page proposal from front to back.
 Despite this, often executive stakeholders are key decision makers.

 Luckily, the proposal executive summary provides a solution.
 Typically contained on a single page, it enables busy stakeholders to understand a vendor’s offer in mere minutes.
 Not only that, but it allows you to directly address the big-picture concerns of the organization that may ultimately sway the decision.